bitcoin/bitcoin/doc/build-osx.md

 Dash Core is now available at `./src/dashd`

-Before running, you may create an empty configuration file.
+Before running, you may create an empty configuration file:

     touch "/Users/${USER}/Library/Application Support/DashCore/dash.conf"

     chmod 600 "/Users/${USER}/Library/Application Support/DashCore/dash.conf"

 The first time you run dashd, it will start downloading the blockchain.
-This process could take several hours.
+This process could take many hours, or even days on slower than average systems.

 You can monitor the download process by looking at the debug.log file: